boomerhuanger/MTRN4110-Phase-D/README.md

 # MTRN4110 Phase D: E-puck goes brrrrrrrrrr

 ## Prerequisites (assuming a Windows setup)
+1. A conda virtual environment must be created and installed with the packages in the `programs/requirements.txt`.
+You can follow these instructions: [Installing a conda Virtual Environment](#installing-a-conda-virtual-environment)

-1. Webots 2021a and Anaconda 2021.05 are both already installed on your computer.
+2. Webots 2021a and Anaconda 2021.05 are both already installed on your computer.
 If not, they can be downloaded respectively via the following links: https://github.com/cyberbotics/webots/releases https://www.anaconda.com/products/individual

-1. In addition, the Webots path environment variable should already be setup.
+2. In addition, the Webots path environment variable should already be setup.
 If not, this can be done following these steps: [Adding webots to Path environment variable](#Adding-'webots'-to-Path-environment-variable)

-2. A conda virtual environment should also be created and installed with the packages in the `programs/requirements.txt`
+## Installing the Program
+1. Clone this repository to a desired location
+2. Open an Anaconda Command Prompt inside the repository directory
+3. Ensure the virtual environment has been installed
+4. Ensure webots is in the system's Path environment variable
 ## Running the Program
-1. Open the conda virtual environment `conda activate mtrn4110`.
+1. Open the conda virtual environment
+    ```
+    conda activate mtrn4110
+    ```
-2. Run the python file `python programs/run_phases.py` with default settings.
-Use `python programs/run_phases.py -h` to see optional additional arguments.
+2. Run the python file with default settings:
+    ```
+    python programs/run_phases.py
+    ```
+    To see the optional additional arguments use the command:
+    ```
+    python programs/run_phases.py -h
+    ```
 3. When running the program, a window with the intermediate results will pop-up.
 The program will pause on each image, and pressing any key will proceed to the next image.
+4. \[*Optional*\] If motion tracking is activated, the use can press the `q` key to stop the motion tracking during the video.
-4. Once the first phase has run, you are prompted to press any key to launch Webots and the remaining phases.
+5. Once the first phase has run, you are prompted to press any key to launch Webots and the remaining phases.
-5. Once Webots will open, you can choose what mode what to run based on user input.
+6. Once Webots will open, you can choose what mode what to run based on user input.
-6. Closing Webots will close the program, and then running `conda deactivate` in the terminal to close the virtual environment
+7. Closing Webots will close the program
+8. To close the virtual environment, run the command:
+    ```
+    conda deactivate
+    ```